Tuesday, 24 February 2026

 When Job 9:4 is read in context from verse 1, it reads: 9 Then Job answered and said, 2 I know it is so of a truth: but how should man be just with God?
 3 If he will contend with him, he cannot answer him one of a thousand.
 4 He is wise in heart, and mighty in strength: who hath hardened himself against him, and hath prospered?

 (Forseth) Why is this important?
 Because of what just transpired on the world stage.
 Our Prime Minister does not want to acknowledge our history.
 He does not express humility or accountability.
-He promotes the concept of "Civic Nationalism” to distance Canada from the USA, thereby implying that Canada is superior in mind to the USA, which Carney derides as exuding mere “Christian Nationalism”.
+He promotes the concept of "Civic Nationalism" to distance Canada from the USA, thereby implying that Canada is superior in mind to the USA, a claim Carney derides as mere "Christian Nationalism".

 In my view, Canada is a constitutional monarchy under the authority of a Judeo-Christian God.
 We were established as "The Dominion of Canada," as referenced in Psalm 72:8: "He shall have dominion also from sea to sea, and from the river unto the ends of the earth."